Dundee letting agency narrowly avoids police action for failing to pay thousands owed to elderly widow

 However, Belvoir failed to pay in time – and the tribunal ruling said the matter would be referred to police.

-However, Melody said a representative from the agency contacted her after The Courier’s approach saying the money would be paid imminently and transferred the money soon after.
+However, after The Courier approached Belvoir a representative from the agency contacted Melody saying the money would be paid imminently.

 Speaking about the tribunal process, Melody added: “At the time, it was very stressful.